 It can be costly and time-consuming for even the most forward-looking and agile incumbent companies pivot, while new businesses that start now can be laser-focused to build products and offer services that people need now, and into the future.

 #2 Abundance Of Talented Candidates On The Job Market

 A side effect of slowdown in traditional companies’ hiring, as well as the unfortunate retrenchments, mean that the estimated 100,000 retrenched workers as well as graduates of the Class of 2020 will be actively on the job market.

-During time of economic prosperity, workers might be more reluctant to leave their existing jobs, and graduates might be more choosy on the kinds of companies they will join.
+During times of economic prosperity, workers might be more choosy on the kinds of companies they want to join.
 The artificial bubble created by venture capital money also distorts salary expectations for sustainable companies that need to make a profit.

-During a recession such as this, companies would have access and incentive to attract top talents, which we know is a critical ingredient for business success.
+During a recession such as this, many companies have implemented a hiring freeze and employees themselves may re-evaluate just how secure their employment is.
 The SG United Traineeships programme further incentivises companies to hire fresh graduates by subsidising part of their allowances for up to a year.

 #3 Whole-Of-Government Effort To Grow Singapore’s Economy Today And Tomorrow

 Historically, Singapore is known for getting ambitious national projects done, thanks to private-public partnership.